garvit3835/product-docs-feature/README.md

 ## How can I learn more?

 If you're ready to get hands-on, we recommend diving into the [quickstart.md](getting-started/quickstart.md "mention") guide.
-However, if you'd like to read a bit more, you can check out our [Broken link](broken-reference "mention") and [terminology.md](references/terminology.md "mention") reference sheet.
+However, if you'd like to read a bit more, you can check out the [terminology.md](references/terminology.md "mention") reference sheet.
 You're also welcome to chat with us directly, the best way to get in touch is to email [support@devzero.io](mailto:support@devzero.io).&#x20;

 ## Ready to Get Started?